ravipatelxyz/orthopedic-implant-identifier/README.md

 #### For further information about this project, this associated code, and the associated dataset

-Please see our associated peer-reviewed publication.
+Please see our associated peer-reviewed paper after publication (currently undergoing peer review)

 #### Authors and acknowledgements